19hours/sg-statutes/Acts/Mental Capacity Act.md

 (a) cannot give the donee (or, if more than one, any of them) power to appoint a substitute or successor; but

-(b) may itself appoint a person to replace the donee (or, if more than one, any of them) on the occurrence of an event mentioned in section 15(5)(a) to (d) which has the effect of terminating the donee’s appointment.
+(b) may itself appoint a person (called in subsection (9) the replacement donee) to replace the donee (or, if more than one, any of them) on the occurrence of an event mentioned in section 15(5)(a) to (d) which has the effect of terminating the donee’s appointment.

+[Act 10 of 2016 wef 30/06/2016]

 [UK MCA 2005, s.
 10]

+(9) To avoid doubt, an instrument used to create a lasting power of attorney cannot itself appoint a person to replace the replacement donee.

+[Act 10 of 2016 wef 30/06/2016]

 ### Lasting powers of attorney: restrictions